Bible Book of Daniel, Part 1 - Introduction & Chapter 1

 “And the king spake unto Ashpenaz the master of his eunuchs, that he should bring certain of the children of Israel, and of the king's seed, and of the princes; Children in whom was no blemish, but well favoured, and skilful in all wisdom, and cunning in knowledge, and understanding science, and such as had ability in them to stand in the king's palace, and whom they might teach the learning and the tongue of the Chaldeans.” – Daniel 1:3-4

 As an aside, the second phase was in 597 BC with around 10,000 Jews being taken (including Ezekiel), and the third phase in 586 BC when the temple and city were finally destroyed.

-Therefore, in short, Judah was now coming into the hands of another nation, and although not as severe a treatment as their first period as a family in Egypt with Pharaoh before reaching the promised land, this was still unwanted change.
+Therefore, in short, Judah was now coming into the hands of another nation.
+Although not as severe a treatment as their first period as a family in Egypt with Pharaoh before reaching the promised land, this was still unwanted change.

 2. Daniel and Friends

-Daniel and his mates were part of this first-phase into Babylon – talented young lads around eighteen years old.
+Daniel and his mates were part of this first-phase into Babylon – talented young lads around eighteen.

-They came from Royal Lines with teachers like their pastor Jeremiah, and others such as Ezekiel (also Habakkuk, Zephaniah, and Nahum) – all classic Old Testament prophets.
+They came from Royal Lines with teachers like their pastor Jeremiah, Ezekiel, Habakkuk, Zephaniah, and Nahum – all classic Old Testament prophets.

-They went to Babylon for three years in what we would now see as a university experience as they traied to remove their Jewish customs and become indoctrinated into the Babylonian empire and Chaldean ways (covering subjects like the Sumerian language, science, mathmatics, magic, astronomy and astrology).
+They went to Babylon for three years in what we would now see as a university experience as they tried to remove their Jewish customs and become indoctrinated into the Babylonian empire and Chaldean ways (covering subjects like the Sumerian language, science, mathematics, magic, astronomy and astrology).

 They were even given new Babylonian names with different meanings: